SabereAskari/hadisadoghiyazdi1971.github.io/about.md

 As a Professor at Ferdowsi University of Mashhad, I am passionate about advancing research in machine learning, pattern recognition, signal processing, and image processing.
 I mentor students on innovative research projects and teach courses that bridge theory and practice.
 As Director of the Pattern Recognition Laboratory, I lead efforts to push the boundaries of these fields.

 I welcome collaborators and students to propose projects that align with our lab’s mission.
-Explore our ongoing work in the [**Projects**](/projects/) and [**Publications**](/publications/) sections of this site, and feel free to contact me to discuss potential collaborations.
+Explore our ongoing work in the [**Projects**](/projects/) and <a href="https://scholar.google.com/citations?user=wEBTP4oAAAAJ&hl=en" style="text-decoration:none; color:green;" target="_blank">  <strong>Publications</strong>

----
+    </a>sections of this site, and feel free to contact me to discuss potential collaborations.

 --
 ## Education